FLOORPLAN – Los Angeles 05.04.24

 When the tempo slows to a sexier groove on Camille Doe’s “Alright” (Extended Mix) dancing feet are thrown off.
 Like a whirlwind falling from the rafters, “Lovin’ Is Really My Game” refrains into existence.
 The beat drops heavy on the techno heads.
 The exclusive Floorplan Edit of Ann Nesby’s beloved cover is disco’s revenge on Saturday night.
 Come Sunday morning, the atmosphere swells with handclaps, organs and a Gospel choir singing “We Give Thee Honor” (Extended Mix).
 This is Floorplan at their peak.

 Floorplan’s legacy is marked by milestones.
 From Robert Hood’s storied beginning as a member of Detroit’s Underground Resistance.
 Hood prophesied the coming of minimal techno.
 The movement that spread across raves faster than dial-up modem speeds.
-In the 21st century, reinvented as alias Floorplan, the ordained minister banged hits on his regarded M-Plant imprint.
+In the 21st century, reinvented as the alias Floorplan, the ordained minister banged hits on his regarded M-Plant imprint.
 Before his daughter, Lyric joined ranks as the century turned teenager.
 Ever since, the father and daughter has crafted the blueprint that makes heads dance to varied sounds, be disco, house to techno.
 The Hoods stay booked and busy.
 Always.
 Producing anthems to touring global stages.
 They minister their brand.
 That hand clapping, toe tapping, gospel techno makes many wave their arms in the air and others question.

 “Can you open this?”
 A familiar voice asks over Mark Knight & Darius Syrossian featuring Prospect Park’s “Get This Feeling.”
 “Well dang.”
 Ms. “Daddy Techno” seems to pop up everywhere.
 As her fingers fiddle with a small baggie of the White Devil.

 Much like those cartoonish red rubber boots that went viral.
-A blonde-haired mustached youngster wears a pair when dancing to Frankie Knuckles presents Director’s Cut featuring B. Slade “Get Over U.” The perfect ending to a most telling narrative where music is ministry.
+A blonde-haired mustached youngster wears a pair when dancing to Frankie Knuckles presents Director’s Cut featuring B. Slade’s “Get Over U.” The perfect ending to a most telling narrative where music is ministry.

 0335